Picture header

 Whereas manual cell counting is still one of the most used cell viability assessment methods, automatic cell counting turns out to save you time and provides you with more consistent results.
 Since trypan blue is used with bright-field optics, the most common optics used in automated cell counters, automatic cell counting is optimized for this harmful dye.

-Trypan Blue alternative used on the Luna-II More recently, automatic cell counters that include more advanced optics, like the LUNA II from Logos Biosystems, have been introduced.
+More recently, automatic cell counters that include more advanced optics, like the LUNA III from Logos Biosystems, have been introduced.
 Due to this feature, also other and safer dyes are feasible for automatic cell counting.
+These alternatives are discussed in the following study of Trypan Blue alternatives

-In a comparison study with the LUNA II, the safer option erythrosine B shows similar results compared to trypan blue.
+In a comparison study with the LUNA automated cell counter, the safer option erythrosine B shows similar results compared to trypan blue.
 As erythrosine B is known as a food coloring product, it is approved by the FDA, thus stated safe.

 Our solutions